Can I still believe in God if I'm done with church?

 Christianity does not teach that you can do this completely alone for the long haul without consequences.
 The biblical assumption is that faith is sustained in some kind of community — even a tiny one.
 That is not the same thing as "you have to go back to the place that hurt you."
 It is just an honest note about what tends to happen, over time, to faith that has nowhere to land.

-A practical version of this: most people who have been deeply hurt by church and who eventually keep their faith do so by finding some form of community — sometimes very small, sometimes very different from what they left, sometimes people they would never have called a church before.
+A practical version of this: most people who have been deeply hurt by church and who eventually keep their faith do so by finding some form of community — sometimes very small, sometimes very different from what they left.
 A handful of friends who pray together.
 A subreddit that turned into a Zoom call.
 A spiritual director.
 A monastic retreat once a year.
 The form does not have to look like what hurt you.
 The function — being known and known with — does need to exist somewhere, eventually.

 That is not a guilt trip about going back.
 It is what people in your shoes report, over decades.